How to Care for Senior Dogs

 5. Consider Special Accommodations at Home

-As your dog gets older, it may become harder and harder for him to get around the house, especially if he starts developing arthritis.
-But, there are a few ways you can help your dog get around easier and be more comfortable.
+As your dog gets older, it may become harder and harder for them to get around the house, especially if they start developing arthritis.
+But, there are a few ways to help an arthritic dog and help them get around easier and be more comfortable.

 If your dog has achy joints, upgrade his doggie bed.
 Softer bedding or a dog bed made specifically for senior dogs may help ease aches and pains.
 It will also give your dog a more comfortable place to rest.
 If you have stairs that your dog can’t avoid or a favorite couch they can no longer jump on easily, installing ramps can be a big help and give them a low-impact way to get up and down.

-Whether just getting started with a puppy you get to watch grow or helping your buddy out as he grows older, these tips will help you care for a senior dog, so you can focus on enjoying the time you have together.
+Whether just getting started with a puppy you get to watch grow or helping your buddy out as they grow older, these tips will help you care for a senior dog, so you can focus on enjoying the time you have together.